rpav/trivial-channels/README.md

 ## Queues

-The queue used to implement this is also exported, since it's the majority of the code, and it's sometimes handy to have a trivial queue, too.
+The queue used to implement this is also available via the package `:trivial-channels.queue`, since it's sometimes handy to have a trivial queue, too.

 Queues do **not** lock.